Buyers for Warren Old Town Theater lining up at the box office

 Some people in Old Town want to bring in a business that attracts diverse crowds.

 “Something that gives people the opportunity to get out and just enjoy the conversation with friends and family.
-Whether you get a roller-skating rink or an ice-skating rink or a pickleball competitive court,” said Old Town visitor Stephen Gray.
+Whether you get a roller-skating rink or an ice-skating rink or a pickleball competitive court,” said Stephen Gray, Old Town visitor.

 Others see it as an opportunity to make Wichita inviting for young adults.